krillan49/PZDC_dungeon_2/README.md

 * More complex combat system with a greater choice of actions and their combinations
 * Add documentation
 * Add tests
+* Zomby-hero add to level from dead hero

 ## How to play